jpommerening/node-markdown-bdd/README.md

-# markdown-mdd
+# markdown-bdd

-> Use code blocks from markdown documents in your tests
+> Use code blocks from markdown documents in your tests.

 Take this README file for example.
 There are multiple code blocks in here, that serve as usage examples for the user.